livecycle/preevy/site/docs/integrations/docker-extension.md

 ## Key Features

 - Instant, secure tunneling to frontend and backend services
-- Share HTTPS links so teammates can quickly access and review code while it's in flight
+- Share HTTPS links so teammates can quickly access and review your web UI and backend services at runtime.
 - Public and private access controls
 - Integration with external identity providers for secure access
 - Integrated debugging tools that include log inspection, shell, and container inpsection